Effects of long-term contact lens wear on the cornea

-Long-term contact lens use can lead to alterations in corneal thickness, stromal thickness, curvature, corneal sensitivity, cell density, and epithelial oxygen uptake, etc. Other changes may include the formation of epithelial vacuoles and microcysts (containing cellular debris) as well as the emergence of polymegethism in the corneal endothelium.
-Decreased corneal sensitivity, vision loss, and photophobia have also been observed in patients who have worn contact lenses for an extended period of time.
-Many contact lens-induced changes in corneal structure are reversible if contact lenses are removed for an extended period of time.
+Long-term contact lens use can lead to alterations in corneal thickness, stromal thickness, curvature, corneal sensitivity, cell density, and epithelial oxygen uptake.
+Other structural changes may include the formation of epithelial vacuoles and microcysts (containing cellular debris), corneal neovascularization, as well as the emergence of polymegethism in the corneal endothelium.
+Functional changes from long-term contact lens use include decreased corneal sensitivity, vision loss, and photophobia.
+Many contact lens-induced changes in corneal structure are reversible if contact lenses are not used for an extended period of time.

-Knowledge concerning the form and function of the cornea and the various types of contact lenses and their common complications is important to understanding this article.
+Knowledge about the form and function of the cornea and the various types of contact lenses and their common complications is important to understanding this article.

 Changes in function and morphology

 The effects of extended contact lens wear on the cornea have been studied extensively and are well-documented.
 When determining the effects of long-term contact lens use on the cornea, many studies do not differentiate between users of hard and soft contact lenses, while studies that have made this differentiation have found similar results.
 This is probably because most contact lens-induced changes to the cornea are caused by hypoxia, which occurs as long as any physical barrier to the surface of the cornea is present.
 In certain instances, hard contact lenses were shown to cause the same changes in corneal structure as soft contact lenses, though these changes were more dramatic because rigid lenses are capable of inflicting greater trauma on the eyes.